-Assistive listening devices are available on a first-come, first-served basis at the University Theatre Box Office beginning one hour before every performance.
+Assistive listening devices are available on a first-come, first-served basis upon request from the house manager or ushers.
 Quantities are limited.
 We'll ask for a credit card or driver's license as a deposit, which will be returned to you after the performance.
 The University Theatre Box Office is located on the lower level of the University Theatre Building, directly below the indoor performance venue.
 To access it, use the main building entrance and take the stairs on the left down one flight, or enter on the building's east side and ride the elevator down to the bottom floor.
 Please be sure to ask for an assistive listening device before the show begins since the box office is closed for the duration of each performance.

 American Sign Language interpretation